Bears are active across Prince George in the spring and fall.

 Reporting Dead Animals

-To report a dead animal located on a city street or other public property, call 250-561-7600 or email the Service Centre with the details.
+- To report a dead animal located on a city street or other public property, call 311 or 250-561-7600 if outside city limits or email the Service Centre with the details.